SugiKent/mcp-notion-server-readonly/README.md

    - Visit the [Notion Your Integrations page](https://www.notion.so/profile/integrations).
    - Click "New Integration".
-   - Name your integration and select appropriate permissions (e.g., "Read content", "Update content").
+   - Name your integration and select "Read content" permissions only (this is a read-only version).

 2. **Retrieve the Secret Key**: